judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-13-diamantina-brazil-travel-guide.markdown

 ---
 title:			Diamantina Brazil is a sleepy town with a party spirit
 date:			2017-06-13 10:00:28 Z
-categories:		Brazil
-tags:			backpacking
-  - brazil
+categories:		brazil
-  - History
-  - Nature
-  - South America
-  - travel guide
+tags:			backpacking, brazil, history, nature, south america, travel guide
 author:			judsonlmoore
 excerpt:		Diamantina Brazil is a tiny town reflecting 300 years of Brazilian colonial history.
 Surrounded by spectacular nature, it dances with life once a year.
 layout:			post
 image:			../assets/images/